chris-townsend/PP4-Kitchen_Tales/TESTING.md

 ![Kichen Tales admin comment panel](docs/testing/user-testing/django-comment-panel.webp)

-- The *Comment* admin panel has been set up in a similar way to *Recipes* and displays comments by created date with newest comments to be approved at the top.
+- The *Comment* admin panel has been set up in a similar way to *Recipes* and displays comments by created date with the newest comments to be approved at the top.

 *[As a Site admin, I can authorize comments so that I can review the content before it's made public](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/29)*

 ![Kichen Tales admin panel approve comments](docs/testing/user-testing/django-admin-approve-comment.webp)

-- Comments have to be approved by a site admin before they are published publically.
+- Comments need to be approved by a site admin before they are published publically.
 The user should receive an alert when a comment has been posted stating that the comment is under review.

 *[As a Site owner, I would like to display my social icons so that I can promote my other channels](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/31)*

 ![Kichen Tales social icons](docs/testing/user-testing/kitchen-tales-social-icons.webp)

-- Social Icons are displayed at the bottom of every page, this includes links to Facebook, Instagram, Youtube and Twitter.
+- Social Icons are displayed at the bottom of every page, this includes links to Facebook, Instagram, Youtube, and Twitter.
 All links open in a new tab for user convenience.

 <br>

 [Back to top ⇧](#contents)

 ***

 ## Validator Testing

 ![HTML w3c validator](docs/testing/html/html-w3c-validation.webp)

-The *[W3C HTML validator](https://validator.w3.org/)* was used to test all HTML pages, **no errors** were reported in the final deployment.
+The *[W3C HTML validator](https://validator.w3.org/)* was used to test all HTML pages, and **no errors** were reported in the final deployment.

 ### HTML